Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: Introduction

-To address the first problem, we propose new IP-weights, which allow for more efficient estimation than existing IP-weights even if the number of time points is large and the association between treatments at different time points is strong, as is the case for most real-world data.
-The key idea is to use different IP-weights according to the assumed MSM.
-To address the second problem, we propose the closed testing procedure based on comparing two IP-weighted estimators (one for the MSM and one for the HRMSM) for time-varying treatment effects as an alternative variable selection method for the MSM to information criteria.
-Although the selection by AIC corresponds to that based on the test which can take into account uncertainty and control type I error in the special case \citep{AICtest}, this is not the case for the information criteria with the estimation of the penalty term (e.g., TIC, cQICw or $\text{w}C_p$), and thus the closed testing procedure is expected to improve variable selection performance for the MSM.
-Furthermore, we combine the proposed IP-weights and the proposed closed testing procedure for more efficient and less biased estimation.
-Note that estimation performance depends on both variable selection for the MSM and choice of IP-weights.
-In this article, we treat IP-weights as known.
+To address the first problem, we propose new IP-weights for estimating parameters of the MSM dependent on partial treatment history, which are expected to provide more efficient estimators than existing IP-weights, even when the number of time points is large and the association between treatments at different time points is strong, as is the case in most real-world data.
+The key idea of this method is to use different IP-weights according to how far back in time the MSM depends on past treatments (partial treatment history).
+Then, to avoid the second problem, we also propose the closed testing procedure based on comparing two IP-weighted estimators (one for the MSM and one for the HRMSM), which select partial treatment history.
+The MSM parameterizes counterfactual means for the entire treatment history, while the HRMSM parameterizes them for recent partial treatment history.
+However, as shown in Section \ref{subsec: mselect}, the two parameterizations can share the same estimand if the counterfactual means for the entire treatment history depend only on recent partial treatment history.
+This equivalence is fundamental to our testing procedure.
+This method can be viewed as selecting variables in the MSM from a different perspective than information criteria.

 This article is structured as follows.
-After describing the supposed data structure and estimand (Section \ref{sec: setup}), we review MSMs and HRMSMs (Section \ref{sec: exist}).
-We then describe our proposed methodology (Section \ref{sec: prop}) and extend it to cases with censoring and the time-to-event outcome (Section \ref{sec: extension}).
-To evaluate the performance of our proposed methods, we also conduct simulation studies (Section \ref{sec: sim}) and an empirical application (Section \ref{sec: ana}).
-Finally, we give concluding remarks and future challenges (Section \ref{sec: discuss}).
+After describing the data structure and estimand (Section \ref{sec: setup}), we review MSMs and HRMSMs and discuss the link between them (Section \ref{sec: exist}).
+We then describe our proposed methods and these theoretical results (Section \ref{sec: prop}).
+We also conduct simulation studies to evaluate the performance of our proposed methods (Section \ref{sec: sim}).
+Furthermore, we apply our proposed methods to real data while checking whether our assumptions are reasonable for that data (Section \ref{sec: ana}).
+Finally, we give concluding remarks and discuss future challenges (Section \ref{sec: discuss}).